 Payments: $109.34

 As you can see, the payments are quite low, but if this loan was to be guaranteed there would be a very high late payment penalty on it.
-The lender in this case charged a hefty administration fee to approve it.
-Fairly standard practise when it comes to high risk borrowers.

 2. Guaranteed High Risk Loan at 17% APR over 10 Years for $10,000

-For this example the lender really stuck it to the borrower at 17% interest on the so-called high risk personal financing term.
 In this case the payment period frequency was the same as the first example – 30 days or monthly.
 The length of the loan is 10 years and luckily it’s not a compound interest rate.

 After our calculation it looks like this;